kvassAI/slate/source/includes/_plans.md

 units | `number` | Total number of items in the plan. currency | `string` | Three letter ISO currency code as defined by ISO 4217. total_amount | `integer` | The amount to be charged on the interval specified.
-If missing, this will be calculated as the sum of the `items`. discount | `number` | Set a discount on a plan.
-Min 0.0, max 1.0.
-This will be calculated on the total_amount. initial_fail_amount_action | `string` | Decides what happens if a payment fails in the [`Subscription`](#subscriptions). <br> Choices: `CANCEL`, `CONTINUE` max_fail_attempts | `integer`| If `initial_fail_amount_action` is `CONTINUE`, this is the number of interval_units that is allowed to fail before the [`Subscription`](#subscriptions) stops. prorate | `boolean` | Flag telling us whether to prorate amount if user stops the subscription in the middle of a billing cycle.
+If missing, this will be calculated as the sum of the `items`. initial_fail_amount_action | `string` | Decides what happens if a payment fails in the [`Subscription`](#subscriptions). <br> Choices: `CANCEL`, `CONTINUE` max_fail_attempts | `integer`| If `initial_fail_amount_action` is `CONTINUE`, this is the number of interval_units that is allowed to fail before the [`Subscription`](#subscriptions) stops.

 ### Plan items